Unmanned aerial vehicle: Security vulnerabilities

 By 2017, drones were being used to drop contraband into prisons.

 The interest in UAVs cybersecurity has been raised greatly after the Predator UAV video stream hijacking incident in 2009, where Islamic militants used cheap, off-the-shelf equipment to stream video feeds from a UAV.
 Another risk is the possibility of hijacking or jamming a UAV in flight.
 Several security researchers have made public some vulnerabilities in commercial UAVs, in some cases even providing full source code or tools to reproduce their attacks.
 At a workshop on UAVs and privacy in October 2016, researchers from the Federal Trade Commission showed they were able to hack into three different consumer quadcopters and noted that UAV manufacturers can make their UAVs more secure by the basic security measures of encrypting the Wi-Fi signal and adding password protection.

+Privacy

+A challenging issue is handling aerial drone technology within privacy laws.

 Aggression

 Many UAVs have been loaded with dangerous payloads, and/or crashed into targets.
 Payloads have included or could include explosives, chemical, radiological or biological hazards.
 UAVs with generally non-lethal payloads could possibly be hacked and put to malicious purposes.
 Counter-UAV systems (C-UAS), from detection to electronic warfare to UAVs designed to destroy other UAVs, are in development and being deployed by states to counter this threat.

 Such developments have occurred despite the difficulties.
 As J. Rogers stated in a 2017 interview to A&T, "There is a big debate out there at the moment about what the best way is to counter these small UAVs, whether they are used by hobbyists causing a bit of a nuisance or in a more sinister manner by a terrorist actor".